rcbops/kong/README.rst

 ====

 Kong is a set of tests to be run against a live cluster.
-Kong sees you when you're sleeping and knows when you've been bad or good.
+Kong sees you when you're sleeping, and knows when you're awake, it knows if you've been bad or good so be good for goodness sake.

 Quickstart